MarcusHoltz/marcusholtz.github.io/_posts/2024-03-23-opnsense-wireguard-vpn.md

 8. Destination port - any

-9. Description - Wireguard MSS Clamping Site A
+9. Description - WireGuard MSS Clamping Site A

-10. Max mss - 1380 (default); it’s 40 bytes less than your Wireguard MTU
+10. Max mss - 1380 (default); it’s 40 bytes less than your WireGuard MTU

 11. Save the rule